Fifty years after first surgeon general’s report on tobacco and cancer, new evidence points to the overall effects of smoking on the body.

 In January 1964, Luther Terry, the ninth Surgeon General of the United States, released a report citing scientific evidence that smoking causes cancer.

 While that information is now common knowledge, at the time of the report smoking was allowed nearly everywhere, including hospitals.
 Tobacco company ads contained endorsements from doctors, celebrities—including future U.S. President Ronald Reagan—and cartoon characters.
 About 42 percent of all adults in the U.S. smoked at the time.

 But that Surgeon General’s report began the transformation of U.S. tobacco laws and changed the health of a nation.
-An estimated 18 percent of adults in the U.S. currently smoke, according to the latest numbers from the U.S. Centers for Disease Control and Prevention.
+An estimated 18 percent of adults in the U.S. currently smoke, according to the

 Now, though the U.S. is filled with a lot less tobacco smoke, acting Surgeon General Dr. Boris Lushniak says the air still needs more clearing.
 His office this week released a 900-page report on the dangers of tobacco.

 “It is my sincere hope that 50 years from now we won’t need another Surgeon General’s report on smoking and health because tobacco-related disease and death will be a thing of the past.
 Working together, we can make that vision a reality,” Lushniak wrote in the report’s introduction.